cloudlumanex/30dayDevOpsChallenge-Day3/README.md

 # PROCEDURE
-In the Policy directory, I added the appropriate IAM policies for the S3 bucket, Athena, and Glue for this project.
-Inside the SRC directory, I have a .env file, which contains my setup_nba_data_lake.py script.
-This Python script automates the setup of a data lake for NBA sports analytics using AWS services.
-It creates an S3 bucket, fetches NBA data from an API, transforms it into line-delimited JSON, and stores it in S3.
-The script then sets up a Glue database and table for data cataloging and configures Athena for querying the stored data.
+In the Policy directory, I included the necessary IAM policies for the S3 bucket, Athena, and Glue services required for this project.
+Within the SRC directory, I have a .env file containing the setup_nba_data_lake.py script.
+This Python script automates the creation of a data lake for NBA sports analytics using AWS services.
+It creates an S3 bucket, fetches NBA data from an API, converts it into line-delimited JSON format, and stores it in S3.
+The script then sets up a Glue database and table for data cataloging and configures Athena to query the stored data

 ![Screenshot 2025-01-10 031232](https://github.com/user-attachments/assets/26093c94-43c7-4f33-b031-c477c968c4cd)
 ![Screenshot 2025-01-10 031212](https://github.com/user-attachments/assets/74ce3c35-cb59-4ccc-9465-66c7b34b1736)